Estimated Reading Time: 6 Minutes

 Threat #5: Data Breaches

-Data breaches can happen anytime your company applications or servers have been infiltrated by rogue agents.
-In many cases of data breaches, private customer data such as phone numbers, mailing addresses and social security details are stolen and end up in the hands of criminals.
-The largest discovered data breach in the history of the Internet was recently uncovered at Yahoo! during the second half of 2016.
-1 billion user accounts were compromised.
+Another one of the major security threats to websites is data breaches.
+These can happen anytime your company applications or servers have been infiltrated by rogue agents.
+In many data breaches, private customer data such as phone numbers, mailing addresses, and social security details are stolen and end up in the hands of criminals.

 Threat #6: Employee Sabotage

-Disgruntled employees are increasingly e-sabotaging businesses around the globe — and the next victim could be you.
-With as little as an outdated username and password, an unhappy worker or former employee can take down your website and/or steal critical company data.
-According to a survey by Intermedia and Osterman Research, 89% of ex-employees still have access to their company applications for an extended period of time post-departure.
-If one of those applications was your web server, your entire website would be at risk for data theft or sabotage.
+Disgruntled employees can pose web security risks, and the next victim could be you.
+An unhappy worker or former employee can take down your website and steal critical company data with as little as an outdated username and password.
+According to a report, 83% of ex-employees admitted to accessing accounts from their previous company even after leaving.
+If one of those applications were your web server, your entire website would be at risk for data theft or sabotage.

 Threat #7: DDoS attacks